 TIP: You can stay an entire afternoon at the Palace but to visit all seven attractions in this guide, try not to spend more than two hours here.
 Be sure to arrive at 9AM when it opens and go straight to the Harem.
 This is precisely why I started this guide with Topkapi Palace.
 Unlike the other sites in this guide, they only allow a certain number of people in the Harem at a time so it’s best to arrive early to beat the crowds.
-Entrance to the Harem is an additional 15TL with or without the 5-day Istanbul Museum Pass.
 Afterwards, make your way to the Treasury to see a jaw-dropping exhibit of objects decorated with precious metals and stones, including the 86 carat Kasıkçı (Spoonmaker’s) Diamond.

 Check out my post on Topkapi Palace in Istanbul for more pictures and information.

-Suggested Length of Visit: 1-2 hrs / Admission: 30TL (Palace), 15TL (Harem) / Included in 5-day Istanbul Museum Pass: Yes, but Palace only / Closed on Tuesdays.
+Suggested Length of Visit: 1-2 hrs / Admission: 60TL (Palace), 35TL (Harem) / Included in 5-day Istanbul Museum Pass: Yes / Closed on Tuesdays.

 2. Istanbul Archaeology Museums